-Students are placed on academic probation within the MBA program whenever the upper-level grade point average falls below 3.0, or whenever a grade below 'C' is earned in a foundation-level or upper-level course.
-Only two 'C' grades are permissible in the entire upper-level program (600 level-courses).
+In addition to the undergraduate cumulative GPA requirements listed above, students are placed on academic probation whenever the upper-level (600-level MBA course) GPA falls below 3.0, or whenever a grade below 'C' is earned in an upper-level 600-level MBA course.
+Only two 'C' grades are permissible in the entire upper-level program (600-level MBA courses).
 Students on academic probation must work with the MBA director to develop a plan of study to be restored to good standing in the next semester(s), subject to course availability.
-Different, stricter academic standards exist for provisionally-admitted students during the required provisional semester(s).
-These specific standards will be communicated to the student in the admissions award letter.

-- A course withdrawal or grade of 'D' or 'F' in any course, including foundation-level, results in automatic academic probation and the course(s) must be retaken the following semester or the immediate next semester the course is offered.
-If a course withdrawal or grade of 'D' or 'F' is earned the second time during a course repeat, the student will be dismissed from the program. - Each course, including foundation-level and upper-level MBA program (600-level courses), can be re-taken only once. - Any foundation-level course (below 600-level) must be completed with the grade of 'C' or better.
-There is no limit to the number of 'C' grades a student can earn in foundation-level courses. - MBA students are allowed no more than two 'C' grades in the entire 8-course upper-level MBA program (600-level courses).
-In addition, the overall upper-level GPA cannot fall below 3.0, otherwise a student will be placed on academic probation with the possibility of dismissal.
-Significant improvement must be demonstrated and the corrective steps outlined to the student by the MBA director must be successfully completed to be removed from academic probation. - Students who continue on academic probation for more than one semester, unless otherwise planned, may be dismissed from the program at the discretion of the MBA director.
+- A course withdrawal or grade of 'D' or 'F' in any course, including undergraduate-level, results in automatic academic probation and the course(s) must be retaken the following semester or the immediate next semester the course is offered.
+If a course withdrawal or grade of 'D' or 'F' is earned the second time during a course repeat, the student will be dismissed from the program. - Each upper-level MBA program course (600-level), can be retaken only once. - MBA 3+2 program students are allowed no more than two 'C' grades in the entire 10-course upper-level MBA program (600-level courses).
+In addition, the overall upper-level 600-level and the undergraduate-level GPA cannot fall below 3.0, otherwise a student will be placed on academic probation with the possibility of dismissal.
+Significant improvement must be demonstrated and the corrective steps outlined to the student by the MBA director must be successfully completed to be removed from academic probation. - Students who continue on academic probation for more than one semester, unless otherwise approved, may be dismissed from the program at the discretion of the MBA director.